Nitrogen Plasma Passivated Niobium Resonators for Superconducting Quantum Circuits

 To passivate the samples, we start by performing a BOE clean for 30 minutes to remove all the surface oxide before transferring the wafer into a plasma enhanced chemical vapor deposition (PECVD) chamber (Oxford Instruments Nanofab).
 The transfer time between removal from the BOE solution and evacuation of the PECVD chamber is kept below 3 minutes.
 We first let the wafer sit at 300 $\rm{^\circ}$C for 10 minutes with 1200 sccm $\rm{N_2}$ flow and a chamber pressure of 1 Torr.
 We then start a 20 W RF plasma at the same chamber condition for 10 minutes.
-Lastly, we cool down the chamber to 100 $^\circ$C with 100 sccm of $\rm{N_2}$ flow over the course of one hour before removing the sample.
-We perform a third BOE clean for 15 s to remove the thin $\rm{SiN_{x}}$ layer on the exposed Si substrate in the trenches.
+Lastly, we cool down the chamber to 100 $^\circ$C with 100 sccm of $\rm{N_2}$ flow over the course of one hour before removing the sample. \kater{The passivation process forms a $\rm{\sim 2}$~nm thick $\rm{SiN_x}$ layer at the exposed Si surface in the trench area.} We perform a third BOE clean for 15 s to remove \kater{this} thin $\rm{SiN_{x}}$ layer.

 The PECVD system uses a routine process to remove oxides from the chamber walls.
 This process introduces residual F in the chamber which reacts with the Nb films.
 To mitigate contamination from F, we deposit $\sim 1\ \mu$m of $\rm{SiO_x}$ on a dummy wafer and the chamber wall immediately before passivating our sample.